Jump to a Question

 Also consider the capacity of the output tray on Sharp devices listed under "What is the capacity of the output tray on Sharp Devices?" at the Paper FAQ page.

 Try restarting your workstation.
-If the issue persists, please contact the Help Desk.
+If the issue persists, please contact the Service Desk.

 Only registered and matriculated students receive print funds.
 Students can be at the graduate or undergraduate level.
 Non-matriculated students do not receive print funds.
 See more: